GentlemanHu/WhatDreamsCost-ComfyUI/README.md

   * more things i can't rememeber

 **This update will change the node layouts, so be sure to update your workflows or else they won't work properly.**

+❗❗❗ **New Tutorial on using these nodes available: https://www.youtube.com/watch?v=aXDIr8eNovI**  ❗❗❗

 # ⚙️ Custom Nodes